logankilpatrick/wgschool/content/vis/vis-04-filters.md

 In ParaView it is easy to monitor your memory usage via View | Memory Inspector.

-If you are running our of memory with a remote, distributed visualization (we will study this later), the best option is to ask for more CPU cores with a fixed `--mem-per-cpu`.
+If you are running out of memory with a remote, distributed visualization (we will study this later), the best option is to ask for more CPU cores with a fixed `--mem-per-cpu`.
 Not only will this give you more total memory, it will also speed up your rendering and data reading, assuming that your file format supports parallel I/O.